-What the CILISAT Does Not Measure The CILISAT measures language knowledge in two languages and general interpreting ability in consecutive mode.
-The CILISAT does not measure: Simultaneous interpreting skills Interpersonal communication skills Subject-specific language Satellite knowledge attendant to interpreting (professionalism, code of ethics, etc.) Aptitude for interpreting Security It must first be noted that the security procedures CISOC employs for its own administration and storing processes may be different from those used by external agencies who administer the CILISAT tests within their own domains.
-CISOC cannot monitor the security measures instituted by third party agencies.
-Process The following procedures are standard for CILISAT administration at CISOC: All candidates must bring acceptable photo identification (license, passport) Candidates are not allowed to bring bags, briefcases, coats or other concealing items into the testing room The invigilator must be an unobtrusive presence Candidates are not allowed to take copies of materials from the testing room Candidates are not allowed to take their notes from the testing room Candidates must pledge not to discuss the content of their tests with others All completed tests and test materials are stored under lock with single-point access
+The following procedures are standard for CILISAT administration at CISOC:

+- All candidates must bring acceptable photo identification (license, passport) - Candidates are not allowed to bring bags, briefcases, coats or other concealing items into the testing room - The Administrator must be an unobtrusive presence - Candidates are not allowed to take copies of materials from the testing room - Candidates are not allowed to take their notes from the testing room - Candidates must pledge not to discuss the content of their tests with others - All completed tests and test materials are stored under lock with single-point access

-Standardized Testing Environment Maintaining a standard environment and standard testing procedures are important to the reliability of the test.
+Standardized Testing Environment

+Maintaining a standard environment and standard testing procedures are important to the reliability of the test.
 Candidate experience must be as uniform as possible.

-Tests must be carried out in a quiet area where there are no ambient noises and distractions The testing room, including the seating arrangement, chairs, lighting and temperature must be comfortable The candidate is given water, paper and two pencils • The invigilator follows a prescribed routine for setting up, monitoring and collecting the test, and dealing with unusual situations (e.g. a person fails to commence, stops the process, etc.) Access to Personal Information Candidates' personal information is not collected by CISOC.
+- Tests must be carried out in a quiet area where there are no ambient noises and distractions - The testing room, including the seating arrangement, chairs, lighting and temperature must be comfortable - The candidate is given water, paper, and two pencils - The Administrator should have only one candidate in the room at a time - The Administrator follows a prescribed routine for setting up, monitoring, and collecting the test, and dealing with unusual situations (e.g. a person fails to commence, stops the process, etc.)

+Access to Personal Information

+Candidates' personal information is not collected by CISOC.
 All completed tests use alphanumeric codes in place of names.
 This protects privacy and also prevents potential bias on the part of raters who might recognize names.

-Access to Test Material CISOC leases CILISAT test kits to a variety of agencies across Canada.
+Access to Test Material

+CISOC leases the CILISAT Kit to a variety of agencies across Canada.
 In these instances, CISOC can do little to ensure security beyond supplying guidelines for maintaining standard procedures.